Gnurou/v4l2r/README.md

 for the ioctl example, assuming `/dev/video0` is the path to the `vicodec` encoder.

-`examples/vicodec_pipeline` contains another example program implementing a higher-level vicodec encoder running in its own thread.
-As the name implies the goal is to also feature a decoder at some point in the future.
-Run as follows:
+`examples/fwht_encoder` contains another example program implementing a higher-level vicodec encoder running in its own thread.
+It can be run as
+follows:

-    cargo run --example vicodec_pipeline -- /dev/video0
+    cargo run --example fwht_encoder -- /dev/video0

+Pass `--help` to the program for further options.